ROBOTIS-GIT/emanual/docs/en/parts/communication/zig2serial.md

 - The resistance on the R5 and R6 is 0Ω.
 Thus you can eliminate or short the lead.
 - The default setting of the Zig2Serial is set at channel #1 and R5, R6, and R7 are short.
 Easily select channel #1 and #4 by opening and shorting the lead on R7.

-`Note` When the ZIG-100 is mounted on the CM-5, the broadcast channel to set at #1.
+**NOTE** : When the ZIG-100 is mounted on the CM-5, the broadcast channel to set at #1.
 If the channel of the Zig2Serial is set differently, it will communicate with the CM-5 in broadcast communication mode.
 {: .notice}

 |Channel|Connection Status of the Zig2Serial|